Tiny-Home-Consulting/Dependiject/README.md

 To use this library requires Xcode 13.2 / Swift 5.5 or later.
 Dependiject is supported for all platforms that support SwiftUI.

-To install the library with CocoaPods requires version 1.10.0 or later, but we recommend using version 1.11.0 or later.
+To install the library with CocoaPods requires version 1.11.3 or later.

-To run the tests from the command line (see [Automated Tests][9] below) requires CocoaPods 1.11.3 and NodeJS 6 or later.
+To run the tests from the command line (see [Automated Tests][9] below) requires NodeJS 6 or later.

-To host the documentation locally (see [Documentation][4] below) requires CocoaPods 1.11.3 and NodeJS 12 or later, and expects yarn to be installed globally.
+To host the documentation locally (see [Documentation][4] below) requires NodeJS 12 or later, and expects yarn to be installed globally.

 ## Installation